CSEPaul/postgresinstallguide/README.md

 `reboot`

+## TimeScaleDB Installation
-TimeScaleDB Installation is from their site only
+Is from their site only
 We need to add their repo's and pull from those directly.
 Review this page -
 https://docs.tigerdata.com/self-hosted/latest/install/installation-linux/